 Think of interview questions you can expect

 This step is vital for success.
-As a strategy, you should always prepare responses to job interview questions you’re expecting.
-Before going into your interview you should take an educated guess on which questions you can expect.
-A good start is too thoroughly research the job description (again).
-Based on the described job demands you should be able to formulate on how you can contribute to them and why you specifically applied to this job.
-There are of course the general common interview questions that you can expect in every interview, but there are also job-specific questions that you should focus on.
+As a strategy, you should always prepare responses to your expected job interview questions.
+Before going into your interview, you should take an educated guess on which questions you can expect.
+A good start is to thoroughly research the job description (again).
+Based on the described job demands, you should be able to formulate how you can contribute to them and why you specifically applied to this job.
+There are, of course, the general common interview questions that you can expect in every interview, but there are also job-specific questions that you should focus on.

 Also, ask yourself questions such as:

 - Why do you want to work for this company?

 - What can you contribute to the open position?

 - Who will be interviewing me and what is their background?

 There’s a big chance you will be asked why you are interested in this particular position and company.
 Make sure you have a couple of key points about yourself that you can present to provide information on why you are a great fit.
 Also, think of yourself in the position of your interviewer.
 What questions would you likely ask a candidate seeking the same job you are seeking?

 This goes for men as well as for women; dress the part and look professional.
 The way you look is the first good impression to make.
 Therefore, ensure you get an idea of the company dress code before you interview.
 Do not overdress for a casual interview and do not underdress for a formal interview either.
 If the company has a business or business casual dress code, just dress conservatively and make sure you plan the perfect interview outfit.

 Remember to take all the documents you might need along with you.
 Bring several copies of your resume and cover letter; you never know who might join an interview.
 You always want to have an extra resume in case you’re asked for it.
 In addition, prepare a reference list and list each reference, including the name, title, organization, phone number, email address, and a short comment on your relationship with the reference.